What is a Credit Card Balance?

 How is a Credit Card Balance Calculated?

-Your credit card balance is calculated using your purchases, unpaid balances, interest charges and any fees incurred during the billing cycle.
-You can find out your most current balance by logging into your credit issuer’s portal or calling customer service — and some offer apps where you can check your balance as well.
+Your credit card balance is calculated using your recent purchases, unpaid balances, interest charges and any fees incurred during the billing cycle.
+You can find out your most current balance by logging into your credit issuer’s portal or calling customer service — and some offer mobile apps where you can check and pay off your balance.

 Statement Balance and Minimum Payment